 Viruses evolve faster than anything else of the planet and can cause the common cold and cold sores as well as epidemics and pandemics as we are seeing now with the Coronavirus.
-Nutritionally there is much you can do to boost your immune system in preparation for any attack on your body.
+Nutritionally there is much you can do to support your immune system in preparation for any attack on your body.

 Human coronaviruses (HCoVs) are part of a family of viruses that can cause anything from the “common cold” to severe respiratory illnesses, although normally harmless to most individuals who are not immuno-compromised.
 However, the current outbreak is caused by a novel strain from the coronavirus family – so new that it does not yet have a name – it is currently labelled by the World Health Organisation as the 2019 novel coronavirus or 2019-nCoV.

 So, what can you do to protect yourself should the virus spread?
-Outside the WHO advice which can be found here supporting the immune system is key – diet and lifestyle come first but there is a good case for additional supplements as many of us can benefit from additional support.
+Outside the WHO advice which can be found here , and manic hand-sanitisation, supporting the immune system is key – diet and lifestyle come first but there is a good case for additional supplements as many of us can benefit from additional support.
 At the very least vitamin D3/K where nearly everyone in the UK is deficient during months of low/little sun.